e-aidam/es53-aidam/README.md

 # es53-aidam
-Collection of work in ES 53
+Collection of work from ES 53: Quantitative Phsyiology